 1. Depending on Your Weight, You Might Be More Susceptible

 Health care professionals have known for years that certain populations — such as the elderly and immunocompromised — are at an increased risk for developing the flu, per the CDC.
-But in 2011, a landmark study revealed for the first time that adults who were overweight or obese were also an especially vulnerable population.
+But in 2011, a landmark study revealed for the first time that adults who had overweight or obesity were also an especially vulnerable population.

-The study, published in the February 2011 issue of Clinical Infectious Disease, revealed that among residents in California during the 2009 H1N1 flu outbreak, the vast majority of hospitalized patients were overweight or obese with a body mass index (BMI) of 30 or above.
+The study, published in the February 2011 issue of Clinical Infectious Disease, revealed that among residents in California during the 2009 H1N1 flu outbreak, the vast majority of hospitalized patients had overweight or obesity with a body mass index (BMI) of 30 or above.

 And another study, from the December 2017 issue of the International Journal of Obesity, revealed that people with a high BMI have twice the likelihood of developing the flu compared to those at a healthy weight — even after they received a flu shot.